 In Orbit was a two-piece progressive metal band, consisting of myself on guitar, vocals and drums, and Tarik on drums and guitar.
-The band was an exploration of the possibilities of a minimalist, two-piece setup.
+The band was an exploration of the dynamics of a two-piece setup.

 We were known for being LOUD.